RetroDECK/ES-DE/THEMES-DEV.md

 The directory name can be changed to whatever you like using the --prefix flag.

-**Adding remotes**
+### Adding remotes

-Note that the remotes are only setup for your local repository, so if you clone a theme you'll need to manually add the system-metadata and/or system-logos remotes to be able to pull to these subtrees.
-That means you'll need to run the following commands on a freshly cloned theme repository:
+Note that the remotes are only setup for your local repository, so if you clone a theme you'll need to manually add the repository remotes to be able to pull from these subtrees.
+That means you'll need to run one or more of the following commands on a freshly cloned theme repository:
 ```
 git remote add system-metadata https://gitlab.com/es-de/themes/system-metadata.git
+git remote add system-controllers-outline https://gitlab.com/es-de/themes/system-controllers-outline.git
+git remote add system-graphics-mini https://gitlab.com/es-de/themes/system-graphics-mini.git
 git remote add system-logos https://gitlab.com/es-de/themes/system-logos.git
 ```
 After doing this you'll be able to pull repository updates as described above.